 Texas Nursing Schools: 4 Solid Reasons to Become a Nurse in This State

 Many aspiring students choose to attend some of the top nursing schools in Texas in order to start preparing for one of the strongest career fields in the state.
 Texas employs some of the highest levels of nurses in the country.
-In fact, the Lone Star State ranks first for the highest employment of licensed vocational nurses (LVNs), second for registered nurses (RNs) and nurse anesthetists, and fourth for nursing assistants and nurse practitioners.1
+In fact, the Lone Star State ranks first for the highest employment of licensed vocational nurses (LVNs) and nurse anesthetists, second for registered nurses (RNs), and fourth for nursing assistants and nurse practitioners.1

 Even though the state employs some of the largest numbers of nurses across the nation, it is still expecting a huge shortage among all levels of nursing professionals, from assistants to advanced practice registered nurses (APRNs).
 So when you become a nurse in Texas, you are preparing for an occupational field that offers several exciting opportunities and benefits.

 Just think about it.
 You could have a career that leaves you feeling satisfied because you have the opportunity to make a difference in people's lives.
 And in doing so, you could enjoy excellent job opportunities along with significant earning and advancement potential.
 It's almost as if nursing programs in Texas can start preparing you for an occupation that offers it all.
 So keep reading to discover why pursuing a nursing education could be the answer to your career dreams!

 1. High-Quality Nursing Programs Offered Across the State

 When you are looking into your options for getting a nursing education, you may be surprised by the amount of choices you have that can help you start out in the field.
 You could opt to quickly earn a certificate in one year or less, or you could go all-in and earn a Bachelor of Science in Nursing degree over the course of three or four years.
 Here are three of the more common nursing programs that many potential students consider: